turingschool-examples/jsFun-FE-legacy-repo/additional-reqs.md

 2. Submit a pull request to the JSFun repo that adds a new prototype dataset along with at least 3 exercises for that dataset, and a new scope exercise.
 Creating exercises is a more thorough way to build your understanding of the given concepts (you learn more from teaching than by simply doing).

-Have your PRs in and your blog posts DMed to all three instructors by Monday morning of next week, before we do group evals on JSFun.